MicrosoftDocs/microsoft-365-community/Community/power-automate-vs-logic-apps.md

 **Azure Logic apps** provide the same user-friendly designer surface similar to Power Automate with the option to build complex integration solutions, utilise advanced development tools, DevOps and monitoring, if required.

-Both options aim to significantly reduce the effort and quickly build and automate processes between services allows you to focus on higher-value tasks.
+Both options aim to significantly reduce the effort and quickly build and automate processes between services, allowing you to focus on higher-value tasks.

 ## Highlight key differences between Logic Apps and Power Automate